Does the Moon Rise in the East

 02

-Velocity breakdownWhy Earth's spin dominates the Moon's own orbital motion
+Velocity breakdownWhy Earth's spin dominates the Moon's apparent hourly motion

 03